reactioncommerce/reaction-docs/public-docs/reaction-cli.md

 ## Other useful commands for development

-### reaction --inspect
+### inspect

-Running reaction with the `--inspect` flag will allow you to use Node's native server-side debugger.
 To learn more on how to set up the inspector, check out our [debugging documentation](testing-debugging-server-code.md).

 ### npm run lint